Managers Can Make Better Decisions: The Research How

 Managers Can Make Better Decisions

-• Affect other people.
+• They affect other people.

 Which Is the Right Way?
+Traps to Avoid So Managers Can Make Better Decisions

 1. The New Leader Short-Term Thinking Trap